Starting and managing hardware virtual machine instances

 triton packages | grep "k4"to show only

 When an instance is created, it is automatically in a running state.
 If you have created additional instances, you can list all Triton instances by running

 triton instance list.

 SHORTID NAME IMG STATE FLAGS AGE efb971ac myDebianServer debian-8@20161025 running K 2m

-To get the IP address of your new instance, run
+You can view the IP address of your new instance by running

 triton instance get efb971ac